HHHartmann/nodemcu-LFS-base/README.md

 * failsafe boot (avoid boot loops and the need to reflash firmware)

 ## Installation
-You need LFS enabled firmware.
+You need LFS enabled firmware from [nodemcu/nodemcu-firmware](https://github.com/nodemcu/nodemcu-firmware).

 Copy "LFS/wifiConfig.lua.sample" to "LFS/wifiConfig.lua" and adapt as needed Generate LFS image with `*.lua` files in LFS subdir.